 Basic planning using the TEKS and Blooms Taxonomy will be an expectation.

-COURSE REQUIREMENTS
+COURSE REQUIREMENTS:

-- In depth explanations are found in separate documents which will be distributed on the first days of class. - Each assessment will include an explanation of the relationship between the assessment and the PPR Competencies related to this course.
+- In depth explanations found in separate documents are posted on blackboard. - Each assessment will include an explanation of the relationship between the assessment and the PPR Competencies related to this course. - There will be a template for explaining the relationship of competencies to course assignments

 There are four major assignment areas which will be assessed to determine your grade.

-These are explained briefly below but complete documents will be distributed to guide your work.
+These are explained briefly below but complete documents can be found on blackboard.